 What is the Genesis Philanthropy Group?

 In 2007, five Russian-speaking Jewish businessmen came together to form a philanthropic organization to support Russian-Jewish initiatives around the world.
 They named it the Genesis Philanthropy Group.
 Today its annual budget amounts to tens of millions of dollars.

 The most well-known among the founders of Genesis Philanthropy Group is Mikhail Fridman, the sixth wealthiest businessman in Russia, whose net worth is estimated at $15 billion.
 (A few years ago, he was Russia’s second richest man.)
 Fridman is also the co-founder of Alfa Bank, Russia’s largest private bank and a co-founder of the Russian Jewish Congress.
 According to Fridman’s short biography on the Genesis Philanthropy Group’s website, he also co-owns LetterOne (L1), an international investment business, that has $23 billion under management.

-The other cofounders of Genesis include Alex Knaster, who served as the CEO of Alfa Bank and is a member of the faculty at the London Business School; German Khan, a member of the Supervisory Board of a German oil company; and Petr Aven, who is the chairman of a multinational banking group that controls the largest private banks in Russia and Ukraine.
+The other cofounders of Genesis include Alex Knaster, who served as the CEO of Alfa Bank and is a member of the faculty at the London Business School; German Khan, a member of the Supervisory Board of a German oil company; and Petr Aven, who is the chairman of a multinational banking group that controls the largest private banks in Russia and Ukraine and Stan Polovets, who served as GPG’s CEO until 2014.
 Prior to his business career, Aven was the Minister of Foreign Economic Relations for the Russian Federation, and was personally responsible for liberalization of foreign trade around the time of the collapse of the Soviet Union, according to the Genesis Philanthropy Group’s website.